Your Property. Our Priority.

 To this…

-See the progression pictures below to see what Green Giant’s aeration and over-seeding can do!
+See the progress pictures below to see what Green Giant can do!

 Reduced Compaction of Soil

-Another problem with compacted soil is root growth.
-When you think about it, compacted soil is dense with few or no air spaces.
-It also holds very little water and is much less of a ‘living environment’ than aerated soil.
+Compacted soil is dense with few or no air spaces.
+It also holds very little water and is much less of a “living environment” than aerated soil.
 All of these characteristics make it difficult for the plant’s roots to grow through the soil and spread.

 What Causes a Thatch Layer to Build Up?

 The parts of a grass plant that make up the thatch layer do not decay quickly.
-Therefore, it is common for a lawn to produce roots, stems and shoots faster than they decompose, resulting in a build-up of the thatch layer.
-That is where aeration comes in.
+Therefore, it is common for a lawn to produce roots, stems, and shoots faster than they decompose, resulting in a build-up of the thatch layer.
+That’s where core aeration comes in.

 When the aerator pulls out plugs of soil, it punches through the thatch layer and drops the plugs on the lawn.
-It is interesting that, thatch in the thatch layer is harmful to the turf but, when the plug of soil and thatch is deposited on the lawn, it provided beneficial organic matter to the soil.
+It’s interesting that thatch in the thatch layer is harmful to the turf.
+But when the plug of soil and thatch is deposited on the lawn, it provides beneficial organic matter to the soil.
 Rain and mowing will quickly break down the plugs.

 Why is Thatch in a Lawn Bad?

-Since aeration improves the root system of your lawn, the grass will have more tolerance heat and drought.
+• Because the root system of your lawn is improved, the grass will have more tolerance to heat and drought.

-A lawn aeration service will also hep improve resiliency and cushioning for your feet.
-This is an important benefit to sports field managers when players will be running and falling on the turf.
+• It will help improve resiliency and cushioning for your feet.
+This is important for sports field managers when players will be running and falling on the turf.

 The process of building the density of turf takes time with any method.
-During the Aeration, small “plugs” of soil are pulled out of the lawn.
-Grass Seed is then spread over the lawn and the majority of the seed will germinate in the aeration holes.
-Aeration with over-seeding creates minimal disturbance of the soil and is much less messy than rototilling which leaves completely bare soil which gets muddy and can wash away in rain.
+During the aeration, small “plugs” of soil are pulled out of the lawn.
+Grass seed is then spread over the lawn, and the majority of the seed will germinate in the aeration holes.
+This process creates minimal disturbance of the soil and is much less messy than rototilling, which leaves completely bare soil that gets muddy and can wash away in the rain.

 October 16

-This picture (above) was taken the day the aeration and over-seeding was done.
+This picture (above) was taken the day our service was done.
 You can see the ¾” diameter holes and plugs of soil removed by the aerator (especially if you zoom in).
 The majority of the grass growth will occur in the aeration holes which provide a mini-seedbed.
 These holes do not dry out as fast as the surface and the seed doesn’t get eaten by birds or washed away in the rain.

 After 14 days (October 30)